-Figure 11.
-Total actual payment on quantity metrics compared to expected
+Figure 12.
+Actual payment compared to expected by district type

 Having fewer CHWs than anticipated rather than low CHW productivity was the main driver of payment losses in both districts, with most of the payment losses occurring in the second half of the RBF (see Figure 13 and Figure 14).
 LG had fewer-than-expected CHWs in this period due to a decision not to scale up the number of CHWs to the expected level due to uncertainties in securing the targeted financial commitments from additional outcome payers and thus avoid the risk of being unable to sustainably deploy CHWs beyond the duration of the RBF.